exercism/bash/exercises/practice/leap/.approaches/introduction.md

 # Introduction

 There are various idiomatic approaches to solve Leap.
-You can use a chain of boolean expressions to test the conditions.
+You can use a chain of Boolean expressions to test the conditions.

 ## General guidance